-NUTB 5930 Botanical Medicine in the High Desert and Upper Canyons of Sedona (Didactic credits: 2)
+NUTB 5930 Botanical Medicine in the High Desert and Upper Canyons of Sedona

 This hybrid field study course is set in Sedona and the surrounding high desert and upper canyons below the Mogollon Rim.
 The purpose of this selective is to enhance knowledge and clinical use of plants native and naturalized to this area.
 A variety of locations and plant zone communities will be visited in order to observe a variety of medicinal plants.
-Discussion will include ethnobotanical/ historical use, plant identification, organoleptics and actions, medicinal use, energetics, primary key constituents, extraction, delivery, dose, and safety issues.
+Discussions will include ethnobotanical/ historical use, plant identification, organoleptics, and energetics, primary actions, medicinal use, key constituents, extraction, delivery, dose, and safety issues.
 Discussions will be infused with personal experiences and clinical examples.
 Ethical wildcrafting and formulation strategies will be emphasized.
-A variety of extraction techniques will be demonstrated as well as discussion of best delivery.
+A variety of extraction techniques will be demonstrated as well as a discussion of the best delivery.

 Prerequisites: NUTB 5120, NUTB 5140, NUTB 5210, NUTB 5230, NUTB 5240

-NUTB 5940 Pharmacognosy & Phytochemistry (Didactic 2 credits)
+NUTB 5940 Pharmacognosy & Phytochemistry 2 Didactic Credits